Pibroch: Performance-based pibroch research

 A variety of new pibroch recital performance events have been initiated recently as an alternative format to the more conservative and insular competition circuit.
 Breton piper Patrick Molard organised the first pibroch recitals in Brest and Paris in 1992.
 The newly founded Glasgow Piping Centre hosted a series of pibroch concert recitals in 1996–1998 documented in a series of live recordings.

 Allan MacDonald and Iain MacInnes curated the first dedicated pibroch recitals at the Edinburgh Arts Festival in 1999 as a series of nine concerts including performances by Allan MacDonald, William McCallum, Roderick MacLeod, Robert Wallace and Barnaby Brown, who premiered the public performance of two Campbell Canntaireachd pibrochs.
 A live CD "Ceol na Pioba (Music of the Pipes) – A Concert of Piobaireachd" documented these performances.
 At the Edinburgh Festival in 2004 MacDonald arranged the "From Battle Lines to Bar Lines" series of battle pibroch performances on cello (Neil Johnstone), viola, flute, fiddle, wire-strung clarsach (Karen Marshalsay), piano (James Ross), small pipes and big pipes with associated Gaelic songs.

 Matthew Welch and Robinson McClellan are emerging composers who offered a recital at Yale in 2007 of 17th-century pibroch performed on bagpipes by Welch and new works informed by pibroch for string quartet and organ, composed by Welch and McClellan respectively.

 Carnegie Mellon University, in Pittsburgh, Pennsylvania (USA) created the first degree in bagpiping, a BFA in Music Performance (Bagpipe).
 The Royal Scottish Academy of Music and Drama started a similar music degree program in partnership with the National Piping Centre.
-They host a series of concerts that featured Barnaby Brown in 2010 performing the pibroch "Desperate Battle" arranged for the triple-pipe or cuisle.
+They host a series of concerts that featured Barnaby Brown in 2010 performing the pibroch "Desperate Battle" arranged for the triple pipe or cuisle.

-The Alt-Pibroch website has recently been founded to support the revival of historically informed pibroch performance through the sharing of scholarship and practice based research.
+The Pibroch Network website has recently been founded to support the revival of historically informed pibroch performance through the sharing of scholarship and practice based research.
 The site makes freely available a comprehensive resource of largely unpublished early manuscripts of pibroch notation and canntaireachd from the late 18th and early 19th century.